Itumbiara: Primary sector

 Located in the fertile valley of the Paranaíba River, Itumbiara relies on agriculture as a primary source of income.
 Although it remains a significant part of the local economy, agriculture is gradually losing ground to industry.

-According to the 1996 Agricultural Census, Itumbiara’s cultivated area included hectares of temporary crops, hectares of permanent crops, hectares of natural pastures, hectares of artificial (planted) pastures, hectares of natural and artificial forests, and hectares of irrigated crops.
+According to the 1996 Agricultural Census, Itumbiara's cultivated area included hectares of temporary crops, hectares of permanent crops, hectares of natural pastures, hectares of artificial (planted) pastures, hectares of natural and artificial forests, and hectares of irrigated crops.
 The total area is hectares, of which are suitable for agriculture and pasture formation.
 In 1996, the municipality had rural properties, tractors, mechanically powered plows, animal-drawn plows, harvesters, and planting machines.

-Itumbiara has 39 dry storage and warehousing facilities, sufficient to handle the municipality’s production and that of neighboring municipalities.
-In 1997, it had a storage capacity of tons or 60-kilogram sacks, distributed as follows: m³ of conventional warehouses (equivalent to tons), tons in bulk warehouses, and tons in silo warehouses.
+Itumbiara has 39 dry storage and warehousing facilities, sufficient to handle the municipality's production and that of neighboring municipalities.
+In 1997, it had a storage capacity of tons or 60-kilogram sacks, distributed as follows: m^{3} of conventional warehouses (equivalent to tons), tons in bulk warehouses, and tons in silo warehouses.

 In 2006, the agricultural sector generated direct jobs, with positions filled by men and by women.
 Of these, jobs were held by individuals over 14 years old.